zammad/zammad-admin-documentation/system/data-privacy.rst

    The user deletion dialog lists some of the tickets that will be removed from the system along with the user.

-.. note:: 🤔 **Huh?
-I don't see the Data Privacy panel...**

-   Access to this panel requires ``admin.data_privacy`` permissions (introduced in Zammad 3.5).

-   On older systems that have not been updated yet, customers can also be :docs:`deleted via the Zammad console </admin/console/dangerzone-for-experts.html#deleting-customers>`.

 Deleting Users via GUI
 ----------------------

 .. warning:: 🔥 **All deletions are FINAL!**

-   Once you click “Delete”, the action cannot be cancelled or undone.
+   Once you click “Delete”, the action cannot be canceled or undone.

    Any time you delete a user, all their tickets will be deleted, as well.
    It is not possible to delete a user and still keep their tickets.